umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 - For every user, each nonzero `Locked(address,LockedDenom,tier) = Amount` is stored in state.
 - Additionally, each nonzero `TotalLocked(LockedDenom,tier) = Amount` is kept up to date in state.
 - For each `(LockedDenom,tier)` that has ever been incentivized, any nonzero `HistoricalReward(LockedDenom,tier)` is stored in state.
-This `sdk.Coins` represents the total rewards a single locked `uToken` would have accumulated if locked into a given tier at genesis.
+This `sdk.DecCoins` represents the total rewards a single locked `uToken` would have accumulated if locked into a given tier at genesis.
 - At any given `EndBlock`, each active incentive program performs some computations:
   - Calculates the total `RewardDenom` rewards that will be given by the program in the current block `X = program.TotalRewards * (secondsElapsed / program.Duration)`
   - Each lock tier receives a `weightedValue(program,LockedDenom,tier) = TotalLocked(LockedDenom,tier) * tierWeight(program,tier)`.